Cleaning Validation

 Ethylene Oxide Residue Analysis

-In medical devices, ethylene oxide residue limits determined according to relevant standards and regulations must be checked in products sterilized with ethylene oxide.
-Ethylene chlorohydrin, ethylene oxide, and ethylene glycol can be identified in medical devices using gas chromatography, and the residue amount can be determined.
+Ethylene oxide residue limits specified in relevant standards and regulations for medical devices must be checked in products sterilized with ethylene oxide.
+Ethylene chlorohydrin, ethylene oxide, and ethylene glycol can be identified using gas chromatography in medical devices, and the residue amount can be determined.

-Apart from medical devices, surgical products, gowns, drapes, catheters, and stent delivery systems undergo ethylene oxide residue analysis.
-Ethylene oxide residue analysis is important for determining the toxicological risk that may arise for end-users.
+Ethylene oxide residue analysis is also performed on surgical products, gowns, drapes, catheters, and stent delivery systems outside of medical devices.
+Ethylene oxide residue analysis is important for identifying potential toxicological risks for end-users.

 27297